Amacree (1788 ship): Career

-3rd enslaving voyage (1790): Captain Lee sailed from Liverpool on 20 April 1790, bound for Cape Grand Mount.
+3rd voyage transporting enslaved people (1790): Captain Lee sailed from Liverpool on 20 April 1790, bound for Cape Grand Mount.
 Amacree arrived at Dominica on 5 October with 300 captives.
+(A source using records from Dominica reports that Amacree had embarked 336 captives, and delivered 300.)
 She sailed on 9 November and arrived back at Liverpool on 25 December.
 She had left Liverpool with 27 crew members and she suffered three crew deaths on her voyage.

-4th slave voyage (1791–1792): Captain Lee sailed from Liverpool on 13 April 1791, bound for West Africa.
+4th voyage transporting enslaved people (1791–1792): Captain Lee sailed from Liverpool on 13 April 1791, bound for West Africa.
 Amacree started acquiring captives on 24 July.

 On this voyage Lee, together with five other captains of slave ships, bombarded Calabar for more than three hours to force the local native traders to lower the prices they were charging for captives.
 The bombardment by some 66 guns killed and wounded 50 or so of the local inhabitants and resulted in the traders agreeing to the prices the captains offered.

 Amacree sailed from Africa on 16 February 1792 and arrived at Dominica on 14 April with 406 captives.
+(A source using records from Dominica reports that Amacree had embarked 336 captives, and delivered 300.)
 She sailed from Dominica on 19 May and arrived back at Liverpool on 26 June.
 She had left Liverpool with 27 crew members and she suffered eight crew deaths on the voyage.